 The Old Town Belton Redevelopment Plan (pursuant to Chapter 353) is an incentive policy that grants real property tax abatement in exchange for substantial property improvements.
 Substantial property improvements include but are not limited to a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.

 Approved projects are eligible for 90% real property tax abatement for up to 15 years or the cost of improvements, whichever comes first.
 Each level has a different investment threshold, guidelines and abatement value.
-Real property tax abatement is trigger after the project is complete.
+Real property tax abatement is trigger after the approved project is complete.

 - Property owner submits application for approval of a project and pays the City a filing fee ($250.00 filing fee with the application for investment Level “A” or a filing fee of $750.00 for investment Level “B” and “C”.
 Any projects that are not approved by the City Council will have the filing fee refunded.)
 A completed application includes a detailed list of improvements with associated costs, copy of property deed and supporting documents.

 - City staff reviews application for a determination of whether the proposed project complies with the City’s adopted Old Town Belton Redevelopment Plan and adopted Old Town Belton Redevelopment Plan Policy.

 - Once property owner completes their project, they then submit all invoices for work performed to City staff for review and certification of costs.
 City staff verifies work was performed and completed in accordance with the approved project and approves certification of costs, city staff can initiate tax abatement.